Appraisal Group One can help you remove your Private Mortgage Insurance

 PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible.
 It's beneficial for the lender because they obtain the money, and they get the money if the borrower defaults, different from a piggyback loan where the lender absorbs all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How home owners can prevent bearing the expense of PMI

-Until recently lenders were under no obligation to tell home owners when they had reached a point where the PMI can be dropped.
-That all changed in 1999, when the Homeowners Protection Act took effect.
-In most cases, this law now obligates lenders to terminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-Savvy homeowners can get off the hook a little earlier.
-The law stipulates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent!
+With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Keen homeowners can get off the hook ahead of time.
+The law guarantees that, upon request of the homeowner, the PMI must be released when the principal amount equals only 80 percent.

 Considering it can take countless years to arrive at the point where the principal is just 20% of the initial amount borrowed, it's necessary to know how your home has grown in value.
 After all, every bit of appreciation you've achieved over time counts towards dismissing PMI.
 So why should you pay it after the balance of your loan has dropped below the 80% threshold?
 Despite the fact that nationwide trends hint at declining home values, realize that real estate is local.
 Your neighborhood might not be adopting the national trends and/or your home might have gained equity before things calmed down.